The aim of

 Among other things, knowledge pertaining to random structures is used to model the flow of water in rock, with geothermal energy production as the application target.
 Another target for application is the predictability of the condensation models of atmospheric aerosols and, consequently, models used in predicting climate change.

 The Centre of Excellence in Randomness and Structures is headed by Professor Eero Saksman.
-In addition to the University of Helsinki, the research groups comprising the Centre of Excellence are active at Aalto University, the University of Jyväskylä and the University of Turku.
+In addition to the University of Helsinki, the research groups comprising the Centre of Excellence are active at

 The Centre of Excellence in Tax Systems Research investigates how taxation and regulation affect individuals, business operations and, more broadly, society, and how individuals and businesses make financial decisions.